 Keep in mind, different motherboard manufacturers have different BIOS.
 The solution to this BIOS problem will differ from one motherboard to another.

 If you can’t seem to find an option to enable the GPU, refer to the motherboard’s manual.

 Opening Up The Case

 If the GPU wasn’t seated properly before, you should be able to hear a “click” sound.
 This means the GPU is now properly seated.

 From here on, things only get darker.

-If the GPU works there, it’s likely that there is a problem with other hardware in your system.
+If the GPU works there, there is likely a problem with other hardware in your system.
 It could be your motherboard, RAM, PSU, or even CPU.

 The simplest solution here is to replace the broken hardware, and that’s a whole other headache.